regenrek/dynamic/README.md

 ### Use dynamic component

 The dynamic component will be loaded as `NuxtDynamic`.
 The component will be loaded wheter you pass the name prefix or not.
-So in the following case it could load a component called `Logo` without prefix or a component called `BlokwiseLogo` which is prefixed with `Blokwise` according to `@nuxt/components` configuration of your project / third party libraries.
+So in the following case it could load a component called `Logo` without prefix or a component called `nujekLogo` which is prefixed with `nujek` according to `@nuxt/components` configuration of your project / third party libraries.

 ```vue
 <template>